omeka/omeka-s-enduser/docs/modules/facetedbrowse.md

 The [public view](#public-views) section below shows how these facets display for single and multi-category pages.

 Faceted browse pages exist as separate [pages](../sites/site_pages.md).
-You cannot add faceted browsing to a page as a block, or as part of an existing browse page.
+You can [add faceted browsing to a page as a block](#faceted-browse-page-block) that will preview the FB page, but not have its full functionality.

 Once activated, Faceted Browse is configured on a site-by-site basis.